changlinli/intro-to-technical-ai-safety-slides/language_models/slides.md

     - Can compare all `n` outputs at once against `n` expected outputs, instead of laboriously and sequentially generating one token at a time
     - But there's something missing here...

+# Do Transformers Have to be Used for NLP?

++ No!
++ Many things can be solved with transformers
+    * Image classification (Vision Transformer)
+    * Image generation (Diffusion Transformer)
+    * Speech Recognition (Speech-Transformer)
+    * Etc.
++ But maybe in the end everything is just NLP...